rafaelbcabral/rafaelbcabral/README.md

 ## Hi!
 My name is Rafael Botelho Cabral and you are on my GitHub page!

-- 🕹️ I’m currently working on front-end
+- 🕹️ I’m currently working on Front-End
 - 📫 How to reach me: rafael1311cabral@gmail.com
 - 🔋 I'm currently studying Typescript and JavaScript